Session 5: Caring for Patients with Medical and Psychiatric Comorbidity

 This advanced seminar is geared to mental health and health professionals.

-(1) Appreciate the complex and significant bidirectional relationship between medical illnesses and mental health
+(1) Compare the complex and significant bidirectional relationship between medical illnesses and mental health

 (2) Explain how medical illnesses can present with psychiatric signs and symptoms